-Ripple is programmed to require an absolute minimum of 20 XRP in your wallet in order to make transactions.
+XRP is programmed to require an absolute minimum of 20 XRP in your wallet in order to make transactions.
 Because of this minimum, you must assure that your wallet has 20 XRP at all times.

-If you plan on making your first exchange to purchase Ripple, your transaction must result in at least 20 XRP ending up in your wallet.
+If you plan on making your first exchange to purchase XRP, your transaction must result in at least 20 XRP ending up in your wallet.
 This means that you need to make sure it it worth 20 XRP after miner fees.
 Trying to send less than 20 XRP to an empty wallet will result in a failed transaction.